claus-codes/tutorials/README.md

 ```
 *Syntax examples* teach you how JavaScript code is structured with an example of the syntax, and are always followed by an explanation.
 Unlike sample code they are *never* syntax highlighted as they are not actual code.

-Lessons feature the following recurrent sections at the end:

 #### Summary
-> The Summary section contains a list of links to documentation for the things discussed during the lesson, with a short description of each.
+At the end of each lesson is the *Summary* section.
+This section contains a list of links to documentation for the things discussed during the lesson, with a short description of each to refresh your memory.
 The documentation contains more information and sample code, so be curious and explore.

-#### Useful things
+#### Assignment
-> Useful things did not have a good place in the tutorial, but are things you *should* know about.

-### Assignments
+After the *Summary* section is an *Assignment*.
 The assignments after each lesson are designed to use information taught so far.
 They ask you to write new code, or modify code written during previous assignments.

-Assignments can have multiple tasks which are broken into smaller steps.
+Assignments can have multiple *tasks*, which are broken into smaller *steps* so they are easier to follow.
 The tasks, and steps, should be completed in the order they are presented.

 ### Workflow